A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Model Validation for Multiple Linear Regression

 \section{Model Validation for Multiple Linear Regression}

-As mentioned previously, building a multivariate linear regression model involves finding a linear equation which explains well the relationship between the explanatory variables and the response variable. ``Explain well'' in this case means that the errors between the predictions and the observations are suitably small.
-At the same time, the model needs to satisfy the assumptions of linear regression from a statistical point of view.
-However, when a model is obtained from a single run using one of the popular least squares methods, some of the statistical assumptions are usually violated. \citet{neter1996applied} suggests building a regression model by repetitively checking the assumptions and diagnostics.
+Subset selection in multiple linear regression aims to find a subset of explanatory variables that gives small fitting errors.
+At the same time, the model needs to satisfy the assumptions of linear regression from a statistical perspective.
+To find such subset, \citet{neter1996applied} suggests building a regression model by repetitively checking the assumptions and diagnostics.
 Figure \ref{fig:0} summarizes this strategy.
-After preprocessing the collected data, several explanatory variables (or non-linear transformed variables) are selected to build a statistically significant model.
+After preprocessing the collected data, several explanatory variables are selected to build a statistically significant model.
 Diagnostics are then conducted on the model.
 If the model satisfies all assumptions, it is forwarded to the postprocessing step.
 Otherwise, another subset of explanatory variables is selected and tested.
 As a result, constructing a useful regression model requires many diagnostics tests.
 In this section, we discuss three popular techniques and tests that will be included in the mathematical formulation proposed in Section \ref{S:3}.